DupuisTelio/Breast_Calcification_Internship_2023/README.md

 5) Save images, MC locations and features for HPV with (txt and png format for the moment) : Saving_characteristics_HPV_format and Saving_images_used_and_produced

 - MATLAB -
+0 bis) Make a clean folder configuration to store the inputs and outputs of Matlab code with : HPV_making_path.m / and store the data you want to use in the corresponding "input" folder
 6) From the last saved data, use either processed_mamm, or prediction, or binary_image (their are only used for the visualization so it doesn't matter which one you are using ) and both MC_locations_for_HPV and features_list_for_HPV as an entry of New_GUI.m or HPV_step1&2.m
 7) Perform the clustering you desire, (select the parameters on GUI or HPV_step1&2) and save the data